Learning for Free

 The American Tapestry Alliance's Unlimited Blog Tour was an initiative undertaken between December 2015 and January 2016, with 6 experienced tapestry artists sharing their knowledge and expertise via their blogs.
-This is an amazing learning resource and below are the links to all of it.
+This is an amazing learning resource and the links to all of it are below.

 - Getting started: the first entry was from Vancouver Yarn and includes detailed videos plus lots of information about terms and equipment.